-Celebration Medallions These medallions depicting the Old Brick Schoolhouse in Nelson Village (now our town offices) are available in four colors: blue, green, amber and amethyst, and they are made from recycled glass using centuries old techniques – giving each piece an odd character not found in machine work.
-They are made by Chris Salmon [...]
+Celebration Medallions These medallions (now sold out) depicting the Old Brick Schoolhouse in Nelson Village (now our town offices) were produced to commemorate our 250th town anniversary.
+They were made in four colors (blue, green, amber and amethyst) from recycled glass using centuries old techniques – giving each piece an odd character not found in [...]

 The task of settling Monadnock Number Six, a town eight by five miles in the middle of the wilderness, must have been daunting.
 It would take a strong will to make it happen.
 The 25,000 acres had been granted to a set of proprietors with the requirement that there be 50 families settled in houses with 12 acres cleared and fenced within six years of the grant.

 King James I awarded John Mason a charter of new land in the New Hampshire/ northern Massachusetts in 1623.
 The grant included all the land between the Naumkeag (today called the Merrimack) and Pascataqua Rivers extending 60 miles inland.
 The place was to be called New Hampshire and Mason’s charge was to settle the area.

 Thomas Packer, for whom the town had been named, had died in 1771, but after the Revolution his son, Thomas, began to sell the family holdings which included the land from the French’s Farm and the Warners all the way north and west to the Stoddard and Sullivan town lines including all we know today as Munsonville.